 Apple announces a Walkie-Talkie app for the Apple Watch.
 Here's a little secret for those Apple history fans: this was actually announced all the way back in 2014, but it never was released. https://t.co/L6sx0jjSlQJune 4, 2018

-What has changed here to mean Apple wants to include it in watchOS 5 is unclear, but it'll be a fun feature for people to play around with when the software lands later this year.
+What has changed here to mean Apple wanted to include it in watchOS 5 is unclear, but it's a fun feature for people to play around with.

 watchOS 5 watch faces